My Library Account Login

 How do I get a library card?

 Your student ID card is also your library card.
 In order to borrow materials, you must be a currently registered student at Douglas College.
-Student cards are produced by the Office of the Registrar.
+Student cards are produced by the Enrolment Services.
 If you are not current student please see the information on becoming a community borrower.

 The book I want has been taken out by someone else.
 How can I get it?

 Place a hold on the book through My Library Account in the catalogue.
 This way you ensure that you will get the book as soon as it becomes available.
 You will be notified through your Office 365 email when it is ready for pickup.

 The book I want is at another campus.
 Do I have to go to that campus in order to get it?

 Fortunately, no. Log in to My Library Account and place a hold on the item through the library catalogue.
 If it is available, it will be sent by courier to your campus by the next working day.

 What adaptive and assistive hardware and software does the library offer?

 The library has several pieces of adaptive and assistive hardware and software for use inside and outside the library.